codmccabe/Math1431/doc/chapter3/.ipynb_checkpoints/34-checkpoint.md

     & = \frac{1}{100}
 \end{align*}

-Therefore, the polynomial of least degree is
+Therefore, the polynomial of the least degree is

 $$\frac{1}{100}(x-5)^2(x-1)(x+2)(x+4)$$